|

 Stephen the job.

-John took that personally and didn't accept Langton.
+John took this personally and didn't accept Langton.
 In turn, the Pope took John's

 disobedience personally and